athithyaramaa1/S60_List_of_Autobiographies/README.md

 # LIST_of_AUTOBIOGRAPHIES

-1. This project is aimed at creating list of autobiographies of great personalities.
+1. This project is aimed at creating list of autobiographies of great personalities accros countries.